HTTPS and SSL for Nginx

 This configuration uses the latest and most secure protocols and ciphers.

-If your localhost is already taken, replace the server_name value from localhost
+If your localhost is already taken, replace the server_name value from localhost to the name you would like to use.

 Also check that the ssl_certificate points to your certificate bundle and that ssl_certificate_key points to your server key.